lucasrodes/pyphoon/README.md

-# pyPhoon
+# pyphoon
+This project developed as part of the [Digital Typhoon](http://digital-typhoon.org) project from [Kitamoto-sensei](http://www.nii.ac.jp/en/faculty/digital_content/kitamoto_asanobu/).

+**pyphoon** provides a set of tools to enable easy and pythonic interaction the Digital Typhoon dataset.

-Tools for Digital Typhoon DL/ML Project.
-You can find the documentation of this library is hosted at [http://lcsrg.me/pyphoon](http://lcsrg.me/pyphoon).
+For details, refer to the full documentation of the project at [http://lcsrg.me/pyphoon](http://lcsrg.me/pyphoon).

 ## Contents